JohnAlexCO/gve/README.md

 # gve

 ### A Simple Overview
 This program accepts the path to a binary file and interprets the data as if it were machine code using the below listed op-codes.
-The data from the file is loaded into the `Program Memory`, then starting from the beginning of `Program Memory` and moving forward, the data at the current isntruction pointer is converted into opcodes and arguments, and then executed.
+The data from the file is loaded into the `Program Memory`, then starting from the beginning of `Program Memory` and moving forward, the data at the current instruction pointer is converted into opcodes and arguments, and then executed.
 This simple loop allows `gve` to act like a pseudo virtual machine that can be easily replicated and easily targeted for bootstrapping new programming languages.

 ### The Opcode Table